bpradana/pytoon/README.md

 The goal of this repository is feature parity with the upstream project while providing a first-class experience for Python applications and tooling.

+> [!WARNING]
+> This repository is deprecated.
+Once `https://github.com/toon-format/toon-python` is released, use that package instead of this repository.
+No further updates will be made here.

 Contents
 --------
 - [Features](#features)